 When you work on a draw.io diagram, the data is stored on your local device – your diagram data is never sent to our servers.
 The draw.io servers also never see the data when you save your diagram – you will save it to the platform you are using – Atlassian Confluence or Jira, Trello, Google Drive, your local device, or whatever other platform or integration you are using with draw.io.

-The only time where diagram data is temporarily sent to the draw.io servers is when you export a diagram to a raster format (an image) or a PDF file – we can’t convert your diagram to these formats purely in your browser.
+The only time where diagram data is temporarily sent to the draw.io servers is when you export a diagram to a raster format (an image) using an outdated browser (Internet Explorer) or a PDF file – we can’t convert your diagram to these formats purely in your browser.
 Your diagram data is never saved – it is immediately deleted after you have received the image file or the PDF.

 draw.io can help you achieve ISO/IEC certifications

 Because your diagram data is not shared or stored outside of your device and the platform where you save your diagram, draw.io can help you achieve certification under the ISO 27000, 27001 and 27002 standards, the three worldwide standards that cover data protection.

 And if you are using draw.io for Confluence, you can diagram your processes.
 Along with the comprehensive and integrated revision history, your draw.io diagrams will help you get certified under ISO 19011 (auditing and quality management systems).

 External corporate governance and financial audits, where business and IT processes are also assessed, are a common requirement especially for strictly regulated industries, non-profit organizations, and publicly traded companies which must be audited under the Sarbanes-Oxley Act to be listed on the American Stock Exchange.
 Diagrams of your processes make these audits less time consuming and much less stressful.

 In addition to not allowing your diagram data to be stored on our servers, we have tools and processes in place to help you protect your information.